 SHETL; and

 All Offshore Transmission Owners as appointed by the Authority.
 (For the avoidance of doubt, this includes Preferred Bidders).

+All Competitively Appointed Transmission License holders as appointed by Ofgem.

 Objectives

 This procedure has been developed to assist a new TO in understanding what is required in accordance with the STC, to allow such a TO to become an STC Party.